 NEW!
 Visit the Digging Durham website at diggingdurham.org.
 The new Digging Durham Seed Library launches on Wednesday, April 23 at Main, South Regional and Southwest Regional Libraries.
 Library patrons will be able to “check out” seeds and then “return” harvested seeds once the growing season is complete.
 Seed varieties include tomatoes, peppers, beans and many […]

 Join Durham County Library and Durham Arts Council for these teen workshops.
 Registration is required.
 Animation Workshops Monday, May 5, 4:30 – 5:30 p.m. @ East Regional Monday, May 5, 6:30 – 7:30 p.m. @ Main Library Build your visual vocabulary and sharpen eye-hand coordination and drawing skills while creating characters and fantasy creatures found […]

 Durham County Library will host a discussion of the documentary Slavery by Another Name, at 3 p.m. on Sunday, April 27, at the Main Library, 300 N. Roxboro St. The program will feature Dr. Charles Campbell, Professor of Homiletics at Duke Divinity School; Daryl Atkinson, Attorney at the Southern Coalition for Social Justice (SCSJ); and […]

-Durham County Library will host Carol Peppe Hewitt for a reading and discussion of her book, Financing Our Foodshed: Growing Local Food with Slow Money, at 3 p.m. on Saturday, December 14 at the Main Library, 300 N. Roxboro St.
+Durham County Library hosts filmmaker Cathryn Davis Zommer for a screening of Fully Awake: Black Mountain College, at 3 p.m. on Saturday, April 26, at the Main Library, 300 N. Roxboro St.